-The Homestead Transitional Program provides a therapeutic milieu and structured intervention for extreme traumatised youth, aged 15 to 21 years, through which their complex needs and challenges can be addressed, while empowering them and improving their quality of life.
+The Homestead Transitional Program (The Launch Pad) provides a therapeutic milieu and structured intervention for extreme traumatised youth, aged 15 to 21 years, through which their complex needs and challenges can be addressed, while empowering them and improving their quality of life.

 The admission criteria for youth to stay at the Transitional program are as follow: Youth must be enrolled and attend an educational program daily, be drug-free and over 15 years of age.
 Youth have to apply themselves to be admitted to the centre.
 Youth have various forms they have to complete and submit (i.e. own motivation letter, form from the school, drug test forms, character references).
 Once the forms have been submitted they are invited for an interview at the centre.
 Once a youth gets accepted to the centre they have a sense of accomplishment and are very proud of themselves.
 They also feel they are taking control over their own life and making positive steps towards their own futures.